LadyElyssa/LadyElyssaTacoTrails/README.md

 ## Hero Point Runs ##

+**Heart of Thorns** - Now includes basic beginner friendly paths for those with only Basic Gliding in addition to the main path that incorporates mounts.
+  * Verdant Brink - Requires: Basic Gliding, Updrafts
+  * Auric Basin
+  * Tangled Depths - Requires: Nuhoch Wallows
+  * Dragon's Stand

 It is recommended to train the Masteries in the following order:
   * Gliding - Glider Basics
   * Itzel Lore - Bouncing Mushrooms